Mindful/MWEasWSD/README.md

 # MWE as WSD
-Repo for the paper `MWE as WSD: Solving Multi-Word Expression Identification with Word Sense Disambiguation`.
+Repo for the paper `MWE as WSD: Solving Multiword Expression Identification with Word Sense Disambiguation`.

 ## Installation